Service to Local Community

 We serve and support our local community in many different ways throughout the year.
 Please see both our seasonal projects and efforts taking place throughout the year below.

-- Food Drive for Local Food Pantries This fall, we continue monthly "at your door" pick-ups of donated food items - sign up here for our September 19 pickup.
-Donations may also be brought to a Saturday evening gathering and financial donations can be mailed to the church by check or made online by indicating "Local Food Pantries" in the comment section of the online form.
+- Food Drive for Local Food Pantries We continue to offer monthly "at your door" pick-ups of donated food items.
+Contact the church office at email@example.com to sign up.
+Donations may also be brought to any outdoor worship service and financial donations can be mailed to the church by check or made online by indicating "Local Food Pantries" in the comment section of the online form.

 - APLC Phone Tree